CGATOxford/cgat/doc/testing.rst

 Please write abundant tests, but keep test data to a minimum.
 Thus, instead of running on a large bam file, create stripped down versions containing only relevant data that is sufficient for the test at hand.

 Re-use test data as much as possible.
+Some generic test data used by multiple tests is in the :file:`tests/data` directory.

 Creating a test
 ---------------